 There are going to be times when your kids don’t co-operate with you and it is usually at times when you’re already running late.

-For example, when you’re about to leave the house and your child decides to throw a tantrum because they don’t want to wear the shoes or the coat you want them to wear, do you need to win this battle or can you let it go this time?
+For example, when you’re about to leave the house and your child decides to throw a tantrum because he doesn’t want to wear the shoes or the coat you want him to wear, do you need to win this battle or can you let it go this time?